leanprover-community/mathlib-tools/README.md

 ```
 leanproject mk-cache
 ```
-while retrieve them is done by:
+while retrieving them is done by:
 ```
 leanproject get-cache
 ```
-One should note that, although olean files are indeed the primary target here, those command actually store everything from the `src` and `test` folders of the current project.
+One should note that, although olean files are indeed the primary target here, these commands actually store everything from the `src` and `test` folders of the current project.

-If the project is mathlib itself, those caches will be stored in `$HOME/.mathlib/`.
-Otherwise, they will be in a folder `_cache` inside the project top-level folder.
+If the project is mathlib itself, the caches will be stored in `$HOME/.mathlib/`.
+Otherwise, they will be stored in a folder `_cache` inside the project top-level folder.
 They are named after the corresponding git commit hash.

-In general, using those commands in a dirty git repository (*ie* a repository whose working copy contains uncommitted changes) is a bad idea.
+In general, using these commands in a dirty git repository (*ie* a repository whose working copy contains uncommitted changes) is a bad idea.
 You can do it anyway by running `leanproject mk-cache --force` or `leanproject get-cache --force` respectively.